duongntbk/AgeEstimatorSharp/README.md

 <img src = "./Sample/Image/gui.JPG">

 - ①: select and load target image from disk.
 - ②: Choose face detection method.
-You can choose between HOG Feature using DlibDotNet libary or Haar Cascade using OpenCvSharp3 library.
+You can choose between HOG Feature using DlibDotNet library or Haar Cascade using OpenCvSharp3 library.
 Haar Cascade is more sensitive but is also more prone to false positive.
 - ③: Select whether to predict gender, age or both.
 - ④: Start prediction.